I loved Man vs Wild. I mean, who would have thought being a survivalist could be sexy?

 Sponsors aren’t interested in being partnered with game-players.
 Keep it strategic and businesslike, but don’t sell yourself short.

-One of the areas where sponsorship seekers play it way too safe is in the area of first right of refusal.
+One of the areas where rightsholders play it way too safe is in the area of first right of refusal.
 In basic terms, first right of refusal gives a current sponsor the first option to say yes to a new sponsorship, before you shop it around to their competitors.
-It does not mean you are obligated to renew them at the same level, if that level is no longer appropriate.
+It does not mean you are obligated to renew them for the same package, or the same price, if what they’ve had is no longer appropriate.

-As any fan of Man vs Wild knows, sometimes Plan A just doesn’t work out, and sponsorship renewals are exactly the same.
+As any fan of Bear Grylls knows, sometimes Plan A just doesn’t work out, and sponsorship renewals are exactly the same.

 If a sponsor isn’t receptive to your offer, you need to regroup and do it fast.
 Do a quick debrief to find out: